pochih/RL-Chatbot/README.md

 >A: Ah you'll need all the money I need your help.

-## generate sentence by pre-trained model
+## generate response by pre-trained model
+generate a response from a given request
 ```bash
 ./download.sh
 ```